 Hemp hearts, or hemp seeds, are technically a nut.
 They have a mild, nutty flavor and are delicious in salads, sprinkled on avocado toast, mixed into sandwich spreads, and much more.

-Try this nourishing iron-rich wild rice recipe with hemp hearts.
+Try this nourishing protein-rich artichoke dip recipe with hemp hearts.

 Chia seeds have a mild, nutty flavor that complements both sweet and savory dishes.
 Mix them into salad dressings, smoothies, baked goods, or granola.
 Or use them to make chia jam, or as a vegan egg substitute.

-Nuts are a healthful source of protein, fiber, heart healthy fats, iron, and several other nutrients.
+Nuts are a healthful source of protein, fiber, heart-healthy fats, iron, and several other nutrients.
 Blanching and roasting them can lower their nutritional value, so they are best eaten raw.
-Opt for natural nut butters without added oil, sugar, and salt.
+Opt for natural nut butter without added oil, sugar, and salt.

 One 2-tablespoon serving of nut butter contains 8 grams of protein. (~19 percent of the RDA)

-Try this chickpea bowl made with nut butter and peanuts.
+Try this high-protein chili made with nut butter.

 Vegetables with the most amount of protein include spinach, Brussels sprouts, sweet potato, artichokes, broccoli, asparagus, corn (grain), and white mushrooms.